ernest-mm/Tic-Tac-Toe/README.md

 ***To anyone who might be reading this code:***

-*This is my first programming project outside of courses and algorithmic exercises.
+*This was my first programming project outside of courses and algorithmic exercises.
 The code is not well-written, and I am aware that there are many areas for improvement.
 I appreciate your understanding and patience.*